lejoys/bankPlus/README.md

 # bankPlus

-Decentralized bank for cross-chain borrowing and lending.
+Decentralized bank for multi-chain borrowing and lending.

 # deploy